Night Riviera: Background

 An additional service was soon added from London to Penzance which eventually became known as the Night Riviera.
 In 1920, the two trains left London at 22:00 for Penzance and midnight for Plymouth; by 1947, they had been brought forward to 21:50 and 23:50.
-Under British Rail sleeping cars were limited to just the Penzance service although sleeping cars were detached at Plymouth from the Penzance service until 2006.
+Under British Rail sleeping cars were limited to just the Penzance service, although sleeping cars were detached from the Penzance service at Plymouth until 2006.

 Incidents

-On 22 December 1945 at 00:45, the sleeper service from Paddington collided with the back of the 23.00 hours train from Paddington near Sonning.
-The engine of the sleeper service was derailed and badly damaged.
-Four parcel vans on the rear of the 23.00 hours service were badly damaged.
+On 22 December 1945 at 00:45, the sleeper service from Paddington collided with the back of the 23.00 train from Paddington near Sonning.
+The engine of the sleeper service was derailed and it and four parcel vans on the rear of the 23.00 service were badly damaged.

+Taunton sleeping car fire

-On 5 July 1978 the up train left Penzance at 21:30 but never reached London.
-Approaching Taunton early the next morning the emergency brake was activated and it came to a stand short of the station with one of the carriages on fire.
+On 5 July 1978, the up train left Penzance at 21:30.
+Approaching Taunton early the next morning, the emergency brake was activated and it came to a stand short of the station with one of the carriages on fire.
 This had been caused by dirty linen that had been placed near a heater, which had been a standard and safe practice before the recent change from steam to electric heating.
 Twelve people died and thirteen were injured.